Warzone2100/warzone2100/doc/js-campaign.md

 as a sound to play before a video.
 Of which is only supported when parameter `data` is an array.

 @param {Object|Object[]} data
 @returns {void}

+## camSetVtolData(player, startPos, exitPos, templates, timer, [obj[, extras]])

+Setup hit and runner VTOLs.
+NOTE: Will almost immediately spawn VTOLs upon calling this function.
+`Player`: What player number the VTOLs will belong to.
+`StartPos`: Starting position object where VTOLs will spawn.
+Can be an array.
+Use undefined for random map edge location.
+`ExitPos`: Exit position object where VTOLs will despawn at.
+`Templates`: An array of templates that the spawn uses.
+`Timer`: How much time in milliseconds the VTOLs will wait to spawn again.
+`Obj`: A game object that will stop the spawn when it no longer exists.
+May be undefined for no explicit end condition.
+`Extras`: An object with possible members:
+		`limit`: Numeric limit of a VTOL design in regards to the parameter Templates.
+May be an array paired to Templates.
+		`alternate`: A boolean to force the spawn to use one of the designs at a time in parameter Templates.
+		`altIdx`: Which design index the spawn will first cycle through the list of templates from.
+		`minVTOLs`: Minimum amount of VTOLs that will spawn.
+		`maxRandomVTOLs`: Random amount of VTOLs that will spawn in addition to minVTOLs.

+@param {number} player
+@param {Object|Object[]|undefined} startPos
+@param {Object} exitPos
+@param {Object[]} templates
+@param {number} timer
+@param {Object} obj
+@param {Object} extras
+@returns {void}

+## camSetVtolSpawnState(state, identifier)

+Sets the active status of a VTOL spawn point.
+The identifier can either be the the index number or the label of the object that stops the spawn naturally.

+@param {boolean} state
+@param {number|string} identifier
+@returns {void}

+## camSetVtolSpawnStateAll(state)

+Sets the active status of all VTOL spawns to `state`.

+@param {boolean} state
+@returns {void}